TariqHira/ab-test-booking/README1.md

 ## 📌 Project Overview

-The **Flight Booking Team at MyTravel.com** has rolled out a new pricing strategy.
+The Flight Booking Team at MyTravel.com is planning to roll out a new pricing strategy and wants to test its impact before a full launch.
 To assess whether this strategy is actually increasing flight bookings — or if the observed change is simply due to chance — they've tasked **Miss Reem**, a **Data Scientist**, with designing and conducting a hypothesis test.

-Miss Reem's job is not just to crunch numbers, but to ensure the experiment is statistically as well as practically significant, the data is analyzed rigorously, and the results are interpreted in a way that guides strategic decisions.
+Miss Reem's job isn't just to crunch numbers; it's to ensure the experiment is statistically and practically significant, the data is analyzed rigorously, and the results are interpreted in a way that guides strategic decisions.

 This project takes you through a realistic workflow: